Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In 2016, there was an estimated number of 106,100 jobs in the United States for Telecommunications Line Installer or Repairer.
 New jobs are being produced at a rate of 1.5% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Telecommunications Line Installer or Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.
+The BLS estimates 10,700 yearly job openings in this field.

 undefined